princefishthrower/chrisfrew.in/src/content/blog/i-set-aside-1000-to-learn-options-trading/index.md

 you can follow my trades on twitter [@Galt_](https://twitter.com/Galt_).

-I hope you enjoy watching me lose all my money! :joy:
+I hope you enjoy watching me lose all my money! 😂

-Cheers! :beer:
+Cheers! 🍺

 -Chris